buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcUtilityResource/Types/IfcStateEnum.md

 # IfcStateEnum

-The _IfcStateEnum_ enumeration identifies the state or accessibility of the object (for example, read/write, locked).
+The _IfcStateEnum_ enumeration identifies the state or accessibility of the object (for example, read/write, locked).<!-- end of definition -->

 Valid enumerations are: